rflamary/runexp/README.md

 The [Config] section defines defaults values for all tasks.
 One job is one section in the init file.
 One the previous example there is only one task name "task1".

+Note that the variable cmd has to be defined sice it correspond sto the command line to execute.

+You can use simple python templating  for seting a global variable (in this example title) that will be used in another variable.
+Of course not ciclic redundancy is permited.

 To list the available tasks run

 ```bash